-Relevance Describes AV could improve accessibility for elderly and disabled including the potential for increased social interactions, greater connection to ne of employment and health services, improved comfort, and increased VOT.
-Do th rview System such as MaaS can son facilitate multi-stakeholder rand collaboration, and the sharing of information and resources. ences community transport is often stem; sigmatized within the stem; community and there is community and there is confusion about how to, and who he can access it. ong ernal Provides insights into the impact ehold of policy and laws on travel ges in mode choice. ely to mode choice the Discusses importance of uicle including general public in oach decision making satic, Findings Findings show "that the level of trust, which may vary on the sociodemographic profile of the users, has been studied as one of the factors for user acceptance."
+Relevance Describes AV could improve accessibility for elderly and disabled including the potential for increased social interactions, greater connection to employment and health services, improved confort, and increased VOT.
+Describes how MaaS can facilitate the integration of a wide range of mobility providers and help strengthen the efficiency of public transport and DRT.
+Discusses how an integrated system such as MaaS can facilitate multi-stakeholder collaboration, and the sharing of information and resources.
+Describes how DRT and community transport is often stigmatized within the community and there is confusion about how to, and who can access it.
+Provides insights into the impact of policy and laws on travel mode choice.
+Discusses importance of including general public in decision making Findings Findings show "that the level of trust, which may vary on the sociodemographic profile of the users, has been studied as one of the factors for user acceptance."
 Identifies public value as the key governance aim that should be implemented for the transition to smart mobility.
-Provides an analysis and overview of a set of papers which focus on "the field of multi-stakeholder and collaboration in urban transport" Identifies three themes related to older people and their experiences of everyday travel: (a) experience with inadequate transport system; (b) importance of everyday travel to maintain lives; and (c) the expendic importance of travel Findings "suggest that-among other factors-continuing internal migration, relaxation of household registration system, and changes in family planning policy, are likely to affect travel mode choices."
+Provides an analysis and overview of a set of papers which focus on "the field of multi-stakeholder and collaboration in urban transport" Identifies three themes related to older people and their experiences of everyday travel: (a) experience with inadequate transport system; (b) importance of everyday travel to maintain lives; and (c) the symbolic importance of travel Findings "suggest that -among other factors-continuing internal migration, relaxation of household registration system, and changes in family planning policy, are likely to affect travel mode choices."
 Results "suggest that the UK has adopted a reasonably comprehensive approach to the governing of automated vehicle innovation but that this approach cannot be characterized as sufficiently inclusive, democratic, diverse and open."
-Category Physical and Economic Physical and Economic Physical and Economic Psychological and Information Institutional Institutional Country Malaysia UK France UK USA UK Journal Transportation Research Part A Transportation Research Part A Transport Journal of Transport and Health Travel, Behavior and Society Sustainability Title How trust can drive forward the user acceptance to the technology?
+Category Physical and Economic Physical and Economic Physical and Economic Psychological and Information Institutional Institutional Country Malaysia UK France UK NSA UK Journal Transportation Research Part A Transportation Research Part A Transport Journal of Transport and Health Travel, Behavior and Society Sustainability Title How trust can drive forward the user acceptance to the technology?
 The governance of smart mobility.
 Multi-stakeholder collaboration in urban transport.
 The experiences of everyday travel for older people in rural areas.
 Impacts of internal migration, household registration system, and family planning policy on travel mode choice in China.
 Automated Mobility Transitions.
-Year 2018 2018 2018 2018 2018 2018 Author Adnan, N., Md Nordin, S., Bin Bahruddin, M. A., and Ali, M. Docherty, I., Marsden, G., and Anable, J. Gonzalez-Feliu, J., Pronello, C., and Salanova Grau, J. Graham, H., de Bell, S., Flemming, K., Sowden, A., White, P., and Wright, K. Guo et al. Hopkins and Schwanen
+Year 2018 2018 2018 2018 2018 2018 Author Adnan, N., Md Nordin, S., Bin Bahruddin, M. A., and Ali, M. Docherty, I, Marsden, G, and Anable, J. Gonzalez-Feliu, J., Pronello, C., and Salanova Grau, J. Graham, H., de Bell, S., Flemming, K., Sowden, A., White, P., and Wright, K. Guo et al. Hopkins and Schwanen